kylekrieg/Node-Red-Contesting-Dashboard/INSTALL.md

 1) Delete the **Test Data** tab (the first tab) before your first deploy as those flows are only used for testing.
 2) Verify all of the sqlite nodes point to the *qsos* database.
-3) Configure all the user settings on the **Configuration & Resets** dashboard tab.
-Note : If you reboot your Pi or re-start the Node Red server, the configuration settings will be lost.
+3) Configure all the dashboard user settings on the **Configuration & Resets** tab.
+Note : If you reboot your Pi or re-start the Node Red server, the configuration settings will be lost so right them down.
 4) Before each contest, you must clear the database (big red button) and choose a database lookup server or the dashboard will complain.
 If using QRZ.com, enter in your username and password if you have XML lookup enabled on your account.

+## Dashboard Display Zoom

+All of the sections should line up nicely and look uniform except for the Configuration & Resets tab.
+If they don't you might need to adjust the **Zoom** level on your browser to around 70% for the dashboard to look correct.
+Your browswer should ***remember*** this setting next time you pull up the dashboard.

 ## Known Issues